 TechTwilight is the perfect time to explore your inner scientist.
 Our school was one of over 40 companies and academic groups share their latest innovations with Museum guests and each other.

 Middle school curriculum offers opportunities for practical life and hands-on experiences.
 Your student will apply their math, negotiation, and problem solving skills in running their own business, raising money for field trips, or other special projects of their choosing.
 In addition, there are five immersion weeks staggered throughout the school year.
 These immersion weeks are devoted to a variety of projects that are all designed to bring each student’s work and interests to life.

 COMMUNITY BUILDING & LEADERSHIP

 Community is very important to your adolescent.
 Each school day, your young adult will have opportunities for social development and learning.
 School mornings start with a community meeting.
-All students rotate through the responsibility of leading the meeting using and agenda for sharing, acknowledging, problem solving, and general announcements.
+All students rotate through the responsibility of leading the meeting using an agenda for sharing, acknowledging, problem solving, and general announcements.
 These meetings build an atmosphere of inclusion by fostering group interaction, dialog, and trust.
-Community building and leadership are further developed through small group work, shared decision making, problem solving throughout the day.
+Community building and leadership are further developed through small group work, shared decision making, and problem solving throughout the day.

 Contact us to learn more about how our school stands apart and how it can support your child during these transitional years.